One-of-a-kind Disneyland items going up for sale in historic auction - NewsBreak

 Heritage Auctions is orchestrating the sale, which features hundreds of different lots in what is being called “one of the most significant assemblages” of Disney park items in history.

-Authentic park-used signs, props and other artifacts from Disneyland and other Disney theme park properties make up the bulk of the auction.Where to score Cinco de Mayo food and drink deals
+Authentic park-used signs, props and other artifacts from Disneyland and other Disney theme park properties make up the bulk of the auction.Driver flees after crashing car into SE Portland McDonalds

 The historic items come from the personal collection of Scott Rummell, a widely known voice actor who has lent his talents to various animated and commercial projects, including Disney, throughout his career.